kamilplaczek/vid2gifPy/README.md

 # vid2gifPy
-Simple video to gif converter web app using Django.
+Simple video to gif converter web app using Django and MoviePy.